extendedseek/patt-tourism/README.md

 # PATT: Patch-Agnostic Temporal Transformer for Tourism–Culture Forecasting

-This repository packages the paper **“AI-Driven Insights into the Impact of Tourism on Local Cultures: A Machine Learning Approach”** as a modular research codebase.
+This repository Contains the implementation of the paper **“AI-Driven Insights into the Impact of Tourism on Local Cultures: A Machine Learning Approach”**.

 It implements the paper’s forecasting pipeline around three public data sources:
 - **Eurostat `tour_occ_nin2`** for regional tourism pressure,